Recovering Affected Workloads

 If the node misbehaves, and processes can not run anymore the control plane will start counting down.
 It will either be the kubelet process which doesn’t report status to the control plane (see node_status_update_frequency) or the containers themselves will fail/crash and be marked as phase: failed.
 Nodes status conditions, set by the node-controller in the control plane, will reflect the current status and how long the node has been in that state.
 For example, in the case where the node fails to update its status to the masters the node condition will be set to type:Ready status:Unknown.

-In order to gain the workload back, reschedule it and start it all over, the control plane needs to know that the running node is gone and the only way to achieve that is by deleting the node object, which will trigger scheduling the pods for deletion
+In order to gain the workload back, reschedule it and start it all over, the control plane needs to know that the the workload’s pod is not running anymore.
+There are two strategies to accomplish that:

 Pod recovery flow